shadowfacts/GDTTooltips/README.md

 # GDTTooltips
 Adds some simple tooltips to Game Dev Tycoon.
+Depends on ShadowGDT.